Educational Preparation for Travel Health Nursing

 Continuing Education Opportunities

-A number of opportunities exist in the U.S. for nurses to gain knowledge and expertise in travel health care.
+Several opportunities exist in the U.S. for nurses to gain knowledge and expertise in travel health care.
 Here are some of the most recognized avenues that new and more seasoned nursing professionals utilize to advance their education and training in travel health:

 • Enroll in nursing school and public health elective courses to supplement their basic baccalaureate nursing coursework (e.g. epidemiology, global health, health risk analysis, prevention counseling)